 Over the summer I decided I wanted to study philosophy & economics.
 Philosophy because I liked thinking, economics because it would be useful.
 At least if I could become a banker then I could probably make enough money to pay for some third-world doctors and assuage my continued guilt.
 Having typed those subjects into the UCAS search engine I came across Politics, Philosophy & Economics as a course, which sounded ace, but it was at Oxford.
 Huh.
 Oxford.
 Okay.
 But really, Oxford?
 If I went there wouldn’t everyone think I was a prat?
 How was I going to explain it to people?
 “I’m thinking of applying to Oxford”… “Wow, you think you’re smart don’t you?”
 “Err….yes?”
 Such conversations felt like they would inevitably end with a slap.
 In fact, the idea of having to tell my friends that I had the audacity to even attempt to get a place at Oxford was almost enough to put me off.
 And then I watched Good Will Hunting.

 A scene in that film changed my mind entirely.
 In fact, it made me think that applying to Oxford was the most important thing I could do.
 The scene is near the end of the movie when Will, a prodigy at maths, has turned down his offer of a scholarship at Harvard to continue working on a building site with his buddies.
 Explaining his rejection of the Harvard offer to his best friend, Chuck, who Will seems convinced will be pleased because it means they can raise their kids together, teach them Little League and continue drinking beers on the building site.
 Chuck, however, is disgusted.
 He tells Will that if in 20 years he still lives on the estate it will be an insult.
 Will, annoyed at the response venomously spits out words I had said, in the same ridiculous manner, in my own head several times: “Why?
 Because I “owe it to myself” to go?
 F* that, what if I don’t want to?”
-Chuckie turns back to Will, flailing his arms around in wild self-important wailing, and points out that Will doesn’t “owe it to himself” he owes it to his friends, because the other people on the building site would give anything to have the lottery ticket way-out that Will had and being too scared to cash it in is, quite frankly, an insult to them all.
+Chuckie turns back to Will and points out that no, Will doesn’t “owe it to himself”, he owes it to his friends, because the other people on the building site would give anything to have the lottery ticket way-out that Will had and being too scared to cash it in was, quite frankly, an insult to them all.
 Hearing those words was like hearing my own demons being set free.
 If I didn’t apply it couldn’t be because my friends would be pissed off at me.
-They wouldn’t, I had created that myth in my mind.
+They wouldn’t.
+I had created that myth in my mind.
 They would be far more pissed off, in fact, if I chose to squander my chances.

 The rest is hazy after that.
 There’s a disasterous Oxford application form with a question that no-one knows how I am supposed to answer, the college gets everything off late, there’s an interview and there’s an acceptance.
 The only thing I remember about the acceptance is that it arrived on a day when it was pouring with rain and I’d worked five hours overtime on my McDonalds shift.
 Fighting fatigue as I drove home under lashing skies, all I could think was that if I drove off the road and crashed and died the headline would be all about that letter at home waiting for me.

 Why did I get into Oxford given that I had such a hotch-potch of A-Levels?
 I don’t know.
-I do know that I didn’t do very well on the entrance exam, which is unsurprising seeing as no-one had been able to tell me in advance what was on it and most of the other students had been practicing at lunchtime with their school tutors, and I know that the tutors were a bit baffled by my Film Studies A-Level.
-But I also know that I can reasonably hold my own in a debate, and I particularly remember when they asked me why I wanted to study at Oxford there was a moment when I’m certain I came across like Billy Elliot’s dad in the Ballet School who, having endured great lengths to get enough money to pay for Billy’s audition, is asked whether or not he is a supportive parent.
-Without adequate words to explain just how much he supports his son he does nothing more than nod, but – somehow – in that nod, one gets the sense that he would walk to the ends of the earth to ensure his son learned ballet.
-I remember the tutor asking me what it meant to study at Oxford and all I could get out was a sort of half-gasped “Everything.
+I do know that I didn’t do very well on the entrance exam, which is unsurprising seeing as no-one had been able to tell me in advance what was on it and most of the other students had been practicing at lunchtime with their school tutors.
+And I do know that the tutors were a bit baffled by my Film Studies A-Level.
+But I also know that I can reasonably hold my own in a debate, and I particularly remember when they asked why I wanted to study at Oxford that there was a moment when I came across like Billy Elliot’s dad in the Ballet School who, having endured great lengths to get enough money to pay for Billy’s audition, is asked whether or not he is a supportive parent.
+Without adequate words to explain just how much he supports his son he does nothing more than nod, but somehow – in that nod – one gets the sense he would walk to the ends of the earth to ensure his son learned ballet.
+Similarly, I remember the tutor asking me what it meant to study at Oxford and all I could get out was a sort of half-gasped “Everything.
 It means…well…everything”.

 They succeeded in closing Padgate after we left.
-We fought and fought for it to stay open: writing letters to MPs, going on local radio, I even read every darn page of the minutes of local council education meetings and dug out the laws on Curriculum 2000 in order to make my case, and this was before the internet so I spent a lot of time polking around various vaults at the local library.
-The letter we received from our MP saying that the college had agreed to stay open for one more year so we could complete our studies was priceless.
-He attached a letter from the college Principal that said: “I have commended them on the well argued case they presented to us”.
+We fought and fought for it to stay open: writing letters to MPs, going on local radio, I even read every darn page of the minutes of local council education meetings and dug out the laws on Curriculum 2000 in order to make my case, and this was before the internet so I spent a lot of time poking around various vaults at the local library.
+The letter we received from our MP saying the college agreed they would stay open for one more year so we could complete our studies was priceless.
+The letter from the college Principal said: “I have commended them on the well argued case they presented to us”.
 It’s not true, no-one ever commended us, but we got to finish our studies in peace and didn’t have the negative effects of moving schools half-way through our studies.
 Years later, when I taught Citizenship, I would show students that chain of letters as proof positive that children can and must stand up to adults who are trying to destroy their world without due regard for what that will mean.
-No doubt this whole experience also affects how strongly I now feel about policies relying on ‘school closure’ as a way to improve the system.